APOPO Stories

 Dina’s Story of Resilience and Hope “My name is Dina.
 I am 38 years old and work as a farmer, growing bananas, cassava, and cashew nuts.
 My field is not far from my home, only about 1 km away.
 I have four children—two daughters and two sons.
 The eldest is 15, and the youngest is

-Cambodia – Chan Read More »
+Cambodia – Dina Read More »